Main menu:

 Flingtime's screecher is not quite mainstream.

-the the expense and complications of retro-fitting a prodder, we discovered that a screecher would have been the sail of choice for much of the 2013 voyage northwards.
+After having given up the idea some years earlier, mainly due to the the expense and complications of retro-fitting a prodder, we discovered that a screecher would have been the sail of choice for much of the 2013 voyage northwards.

 Along the way the 'classical' type spinnaker was used a lot of the time, maybe 60% of the time, and with some effort could effectively be used on of points-of-sail from port beam reach to starboard beam reach with effortless gybing.
 We had a lot of time to think about it, and after arriving in Cairns, decided to trade off the complications of a prodder for a simple fixed mounting on either bow.
 After several phone calls to Evolution Sails who made our new main and jib, we finalized the specification for a 'heavy weather' screecher in blue and white.
 We had thoughts of a bright, clourful screecher but the heavy cloth only comes in red, white, or blue.